Using radar to study glaciers

 The screen shows patches of black and white as well as fuzzy areas with isolated coloured pixels.
 “That’s a crevasse in the glacier,” says Štefko, pointing to a furrow.
 “The black area is the radar shadow, and the white area is where the beam is strongly reflected, which is why it’s so bright.”
 The grey zones indicate where the snow, in line with its specific characteristics, is reflecting the radar beams.

 Performing a detailed study of the cryosphere around the Jungfraujoch is not the only goal of this radar project.
-The scientists also hope the data they collect on the ground will support and improve radar remote sensing from satellites.
+The scientists also use the data they collect on the ground to support and improve radar remote sensing from satellites.

 It was Hajnsek who forged this connection to satellite remote sensing.
-She is currently helping to design and plan a number of European radar missions and, before joining ETH Zurich, was responsible for scientific coordination of the TanDEM-X mission, operated by the German Aerospace Center (DLR).
+She is currently helping to design and plan a number of European radar missions, and is still responsible for the science coordination of the TanDEM-X mission, operated by the German Aerospace Center (DLR).
 The objective of this mission was to generate a high-resolution topographic map of all of Earth’s land surface using radar measurements.
 The DLR launched the first mission satellite in 2007, and the second three years later.

 The twin satellites – each of which is equipped with a radar system – fly in a helix-like formation as they orbit the Earth.
 Experts refer to this as bistatic radar configuration, and the data it provides has enabled DLR researchers to create three-dimensional digital elevation models in high resolution.